The Best Rafting Trip in (Almost) Every State

 22) Nevada: Black Canyon of the Colorado

-The section of the Lower Colorado River flowing out of Hoover Dam known as the Black Canyon Water Trail may be overshadowed by the upstream Grand Canyon, but is absolutely worth a few days of floating if you’re in the area.
+The section of the Lower Colorado River that flows out of Hoover Dam—known as the Black Canyon Water Trail—may be overshadowed by the upstream Grand Canyon, but is absolutely worth a few days of floating if you’re in the area.
 It is certainly the best rafting in Nevada.
 This stretch does not require years of waiting for permits and transports rafters through some incredible scenery.
 Great for families, this gentle float trip includes lots of side canyon exploring, active hot springs, waterfalls and beautiful geologic formations.

 23) New Hampshire: Androscoggin River

 A great half-day rafting adventure can be found on the Androscoggin River in northern New Hampshire, especially if younger family members or trepidatious first-time rafters are part of your group.
 Typical river trips lap the Class II-III rapids several times, providing opportunity to take new lines and increase your comfort on the river.

 24) New Jersey: Delaware River

 Found along the borders of New Jersey, New York and Pennsylvania, the Delaware River attracts visitors from everywhere on the East Coast.
 Rent a raft or canoe to float, picnic and relax with family and friends for a day, or opt to load up your boat with camping equipment and spend several days on the water.
 Designated as Wild and Scenic, many sections of this river meander through tall cliffs with distinctive ecological zones and feature buildings that date back to Colonial Times.